-Assad Rajani concentrates his practice on IP litigation and IP counseling for a wide range of high-tech, medical device and life sciences clients.
-He has successfully represented clients during bench and jury trials in the District of Delaware, Eastern District of Texas, and District of Massachusetts as well as during post-grant proceedings at the US Patent Office, on appeal at the Court of Appeals at the Federal Circuit, and in private arbitration.
+Assad Rajani concentrates his practice on IP litigation and IP counseling for a wide range of medical device, technology, and life sciences clients.
+Mr. Rajani has represented both plaintiffs and defendants in matters before various federal and state courts, the International Trade Commission, the Patent Trial and Appeal Board (PTAB), the Federal Circuit, and in private arbitration.

 - Representing Boston Scientific Corporation in enforcing its patents relating to endoscopic clipping against a direct competitor.
 Boston Scientific v.
 Cook Group Inc. (D. Delaware, S.D.
 Indiana, PTAB).

 - Representing Hologic, Inc. in enforcing its patents relating to endometrial ablation against a direct competitor.
 Hologic obtained summary judgment of infringement, assignor estoppel, and no invalidity and a jury award of approximately $5 million in damages.
 Hologic, Inc. v.
 Minerva Surgical, Inc. (D. Delaware, PTAB).

 - Representing Hologic Inc. in defending a patent infringement suit relating to endometrial ablation devices.
 Minerva Surgical, Inc. v.
 Hologic, Inc. (D. Delaware).

 - Representing Boston Scientific Corporation in a patent infringement suit relating to Left Atrial Appendage Closure devices.
 Boston Scientific Corporation v.
 Edwards Lifesciences (D. Delaware).